 Question 1:

-Method: In order to first address the question of whether inflammatory biomarkers serum C-reactive protein (CRP) or fibrinogen (FIB) are associated with each other, and whether this association might depend on the prevalence of cardiovascular disease (CVD), I used data collected on 5,000 elderly (age 65+) subjects across four different communities.
+Method: In order to first address the question of whether inflammatory biomarkers serum C-reactive protein (CRP) and fibrinogen (FIB) are associated with each other, and whether this association might depend on the prevalence of cardiovascular disease (CVD), I used data collected on 5,000 elderly (age 65+) subjects across four different communities.
 Of these 5,000 subjects, 16 were missing just CRP measurements, 34 were just missing FIB measurements, and 51 were missing both, leaving 4899 subjects with measurements for both CRP and FIB.
 All subsequent analyses will be carried out only on these subjects with CRP and FIB measurements.
 I created a table of some relevant descriptive statistics for these subjects [Table 1].

 Answer: Of the 4899 subjects with data on both CRP and FIB, 1122 had a history of CVD, as defined by prevalent atherosclerotic disease at study enrollment, including history of previous angina, myocardial infarction, transient ischemic attack, and/or stroke, and 3777 subjects did not have a history of CVD.
 These two groups had similar mean age, BMI, serum LDL levels, as well as similar percentages of subjects with a history of smoking.
 The group with a history of CVD had a greater percentage of males (53.0 vs 38.5%) compared with those without a history of CVD.
 Brachial systolic blood pressure, a risk factor for developing CVD disease was similar between the two groups.
 The mean ratio of ankle systolic blood pressure to brachial systolic BP, where lower numbers indicate current hardening of the arteries, was lower in those with a history of CVD (1.014 vs 1.079).
 When looking at the serum markers of interest, those with a history of CVD had higher mean serum CRP levels (4.41 vs 3.39 mg/L) and higher mean FIB levels (334.5 vs 319.6 mg/dL).